 Miniemulsions and Their Latex Systems via Polymerization in Monomer Droplets and

 In this lecture the early development of the miniemulsion concept will be reviewed, and current state-of-the-art including theory and practice of miniemulsions will be discussed.

 The concept of miniemulsions was invented at Lehigh University in 1972.
-Despite the fact that the first miniemulsion polymerization was carried out at Lehigh University in 1972, the word miniemulsion was coined only in 1981.
+Despite the fact that the first miniemulsion polymerization was carried out at Lehigh University in 1972, the term "miniemulsion" was first coined only in 1981.
 The number of publications on miniemulsions has been increasing exponentially over the past decade, including a few patents.

 Branching and Grafting in Emulsion Polymerizations

 Branching in polymers produced by free-radical polymerization arises from chain transfer to polymer and has important effects on polymer properties.
 In emulsion polymerization, intermolecular chain transfer to polymer can lead to grafting of water-soluble polymers to latex particles, facilitating control of colloidal stability and latex rheology.
 Such branching and grafting is used to good effect in the emulsion polymer industry to control the end-use performance of latexes and emulsion polymers.
 This lecture will begin with an overview of the chemistry of branching and grafting.
 Case studies of branching in acrylate and vinyl acetate homopolymerizations and synergistic effects in copolymerization will then be presented, together with strategies for controlling the level of branching.
 This will provide the basis for considering grafting of water-soluble polymers used as colloid stabilizers in emulsion polymerizations.
 The chemical processes which the most commonly-used water-soluble polymers may undergo during emulsion polymerization will be illustrated through case studies that highlight the key principles for their control.